itisrazza/bass.on/README.md

 ## Publish to `bass-on.nz`

-This will be a triggerable action in the future.
+Go to [this page](https://github.com/itisrazza/bass.on/actions/workflows/publish.yml), click Run Workflow, then in the pulldown, click Run Workflow.

 ---